With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 Cost of Living in Lisbon vs USA

-For those seeking to relocate to Portugal, living in Lisbon is significantly more affordable than in Washington, D.C.
+For those seeking to relocate to Portugal, living expenses in Lisbon are significantly more affordable than in Washington, D.C.
 According to Numbeo, the overall cost of living in Lisbon is about 38% lower.
 When including rent, the difference jumps to around 42%.

 For example, a monthly budget (excluding rent) for a single person in Lisbon would be around €740, while in Washington, D.C. it’s closer to €1,200.